Quick Reads

 Deep Dive: Why Sneasel is a cat

-Sure, it has some weasel features, but find out why we reckon it has a good claim at being a cat as well.
+Sure, it may share characteristics with weasels, but find out why we reckon it has a good claim at being a cat as well.

 It’s widely accepted that Sneasel is based on the kamaitachi (lit. “sickle weasel”) a spirit, or yokai, from Japanese folklore said to ride upon the wind and inflict wounds upon its victims with sickle-like arms.
 It’s even right there in its name: sneaky + weasel.
 Despite this, why do some fans continue to insist that Sneasel is a cat?